FREQUENTLY ASKED QUESTIONS

 We have students from around the globe, our international environment allows students of various backgrounds to enjoy a harmonious study and life experience.
 You can see our Students Demographic here.

 Helping our students make a smooth transition to life in Japan is a priority for Shibuya Gaigo Gakuin.
 Our friendly staff and teachers are readily available to assist with every students individual needs.

 We are located in the heart of Shibuya within walking distance from Shibuya Station.

 Yes, at the end of each course, you will earn a Certificate of Accomplishment or a Certificate of Attendance.

-One-month students and students with less than a 70% attendance rate will not receive a Certificate of Accomplishment.
+4 weeks students and students with less than a 80% attendance rate will not receive a Certificate of Accomplishment.